MyPortugalHoliday.com

 Ascensor da Nazaré

-The Ascensor da Nazaré is a funicular railway that has provided a vital transportation link between the beach area and the clifftop Sítio district since it opened in 1889.
-Recognized as one of the oldest operating funicular systems on the Iberian Peninsula, it was designed by Raoul Mesnier du Ponsard, a protégé of Gustave Eiffel and the engineer responsible for Lisbon's Santa Justa Lift.
+The Ascensor da Nazaré is a funicular railway that has connected the beach area with the clifftop Sítio district since it opened in 1889, and it remains one of the oldest operating funicular systems on the Iberian Peninsula.
+It was designed by Raoul Mesnier du Ponsard, a protégé of Gustave Eiffel and the engineer responsible for Lisbon's Santa Justa Lift, so the pedigree is considerable for what looks, from the outside, like a modest piece of local transport.

-The cars climb a steep 110-meter incline over a track distance of 318 meters, negotiating a rare technical curve in the track during the three-minute journey.
-Originally powered by a hydraulic water-ballast system, the mechanism was modernized with an electric motor in 1963.
-Today, the two cars carry upwards of one million passengers annually.
+The cars climb a steep 110-metre incline over a track distance of 318 metres, negotiating an unusual curve during the three-minute journey.
+It was originally powered by a hydraulic water-ballast system, though the mechanism was modernised with an electric motor in 1963.

 Ascensor De Nazare